markossankey/rust-learning/README.md

 - cargo uses Semver to determine what version of a dependancy should be used.
 The exact version that is used in the build command is add to the Cargo.lock file
 - rust-lang.org recommends including Cargo.lock in your version control (don't add it to .gitignore)
 - running `cargo update` will update the Cargo.lock file and the local package to the newest **Minor** version (i.e. if you have 0.8.5 in your Cargo.toml, it will never use anything greater than 0.8.n)
+- `cargo doc --open` command will build docuementation provided by your dependencies